How to Fix Lagging and Freezing Issue in iPhones?

 3. Clean your iPhone’s storage.

-Your iPhone may have low storage, which could cause it to freeze.
-If your device has low storage, it might slow down, eventually leading to freezing.
-Apple suggests maintaining at least 1 GB of storage on your Apple devices for better performance.
-The device will create room for additional content if you have less than 1 GB of storage on your iPhone.
+Your iPhone may experience low storage, which could cause it to freeze.
+If your device has low storage, it might slow down and eventually lead to freezing.
+Apple recommends maintaining at least 1 GB of storage on your Apple devices for better performance.
+The device will create space for additional content if you have less than 1 GB of storage on your iPhone.

 Here’s how you can check your iPhone’s storage: